Stamp Duty Holiday

 Stamp Duty, also known as Stamp Duty Land Tax (SDLT), is a charge that applies when purchasing a residential property in the UK.

-On 8 July the Government announced that homebuyers in England and Northern Ireland will not have to pay stamp duty on homes up to £500,000 until 31 March 2021.
+On 3rd March the Government announced that homebuyers in England and Northern Ireland will not need to pay stamp duty on homes up to £500,000 until 30 June 2021.

 This stamp duty holiday applies to both first-time buyers and those who have previously owned a home.